nonnb/WcfSessionSample/README.md

  - Build both the service and client projects

- - Start the Service under the debugger
+ - Start the Service under the debugger (the Debug.WriteLines show a lot about how the server keeps state).
+Tracking the ThreadId would also be useful.

- - Start the client without the debugger
+ - Start one or more instances of the client without the debugger

 Ideally you should Initiate the session with "Clear" and then use the +,-,* and / operations with the input textbox, before finally hitting the = for the result (which terminates the session).

 Fiddle around to see the errors if the methods aren't called the contracted sequences.